jethro-swan/SLATE/GLOSSARY.md

 ## Glossary

-NB, the following applies to both SLATE and NESTS.
+NB, the following applies to both SLATE and NESTS but needs to be updated in the light of recent changes.

 Over time, the use of terms has gradually drifted from the [open money specification](https://openmoney.github.io/specification) via those introduced